junxit/us-congress-bills-116/bill.md

 ## § 2.
 Data system to capture national public safety officer suicide incidence

-The Public Health Service Act is amended by inserting after section 317U of such Act (42 U.S.C.
-247b–23) the following:
+The Public Health Service Act is amended by inserting before section 318 of such Act (42 U.S.C.
+247c) the following:

-> ## § 317V.
+> ## § 317W.
 Data system to capture national public safety officer suicide incidence
 >
 > - **(a)** *In general* The Secretary, in coordination with the Director of the Centers for Disease Control and Prevention and other agencies as the Secretary determines appropriate, shall—
 >   - **(1)** develop and maintain a data system, to be known as the Public Safety Officer Suicide Reporting System, for the purposes of—